Lebanese Stuffed Grape Leaves (Warak Enab)Jump To Recipe

-Lebanese Stuffed Grape Leaves (Warak Arish)
+Lebanese Stuffed Grape Leaves (Warak Enab/Arish)

 This is my all-time favorite Lebanese dish that I grew up eating and actually grew up helping my mom make!
 I may not have learned to cook until after I was married, but I learned to roll Lebanese Stuffed Grape Leaves when I was probably only 12 years old!
 And can I say, I think I’m pretty good at rolling!
 Just look at these skills!

 Rolling the grape leaves can be very tedious, which is why I usually only make this dish a few times a year.
 And if I ever ask my mom or mother-in-law to make it for me, I always offer to help with the rolling…it kinda becomes a “Warak-And-Roll” party…haha!